DTMF

 }

-With the above snippet, call call_play_digit() send inband DTMF digit to remote party.
+With the above snippet, calling call_play_digit() sends inband DTMF digits to the remote party.

 Currently PJMEDIA lacks built-in tone detection routine.
-If tone detection routine is available, it should be straightforward to integrate it to the framework:
+If a tone-detection routine is available, integrating it into the framework is straightforward:

-1. Wrap the routine as PJMEDIA Port so that it can be plugged to the media framework.
-The implementation would be similar to WAV recorder media port (pjmedia/src/pjmedia/wav_writer.c), but instead of writing to WAV file, it would monitor the audio signal for tone and call some callback when a tone is detected.
+1. Wrap the routine as PJMEDIA Port so that it can be plugged into the media framework.
+The implementation would be similar to WAV recorder media port (pjmedia/src/pjmedia/wav_writer.c), but instead of writing to a WAV file, it would monitor the audio signal for tones and call some callback when a tone is detected.

-2. Once the tone detector media port is implementation, add this media port to the conference bridge with pjsua_conf_add_port(), and connect the audio source to your tone detector with pjsua_conf_connect().
+2. Once the tone-detector media port is implemented, add this media port to the conference bridge with pjsua_conf_add_port(), and connect the audio source to your tone detector with pjsua_conf_connect().